-Throughout COVID related impacts, the City Manager's Recommended Budget has been established with a principled and balanced approach:
+Throughout COVID related impacts and FY20, FY21 and FY22, the City Manager's Recommended Budget has been established with a principled and balanced approach:

-- Fiscal responsibility: Transparent decision-making and revenue projections, and avoid irresponsible cuts to generate short-term savings at the expense of long-term prosperity. - Compassion & Commitment: Maintain PCMC's core commitments, community safety and wellbeing. - Shared Sacrifice: No group should bear a disproportionate burden from this challenge alone.
+- Fiscal responsibility: Transparent decision-making and revenue projections, and avoid irresponsible short-term spending at the expense of long-term prosperity. - Compassion & Commitment: Maintain PCMC's core commitments, community safety and wellbeing. - Shared Sacrifice: No group should bear a disproportionate burden from this challenge alone.